Skip to main content

 About Saylugem

-Saylugem National Park protects 118,380 hectares of spectacular mountain landscapes in the Altai Republic, where Russia borders Kazakhstan, China, and Mongolia.
-The park encompasses the Saylugem Range and surrounding high-altitude plateaus reaching elevations above 3,500 meters, creating harsh environments supporting specialized wildlife.
+Saylugem National Park protects 118,380 hectares of spectacular mountain landscapes in the Altai Republic, where Russia meets Kazakhstan, China, and Mongolia.
+[1] The park encompasses the Saylugem Range and surrounding high-altitude plateaus, with elevations reaching 3,621 meters on the highest ridges, creating harsh environments supporting specialized wildlife.
 Alpine tundra, rocky slopes, and permanent snowfields dominate the landscape, with scattered valleys harboring meadows and sparse forests.
-This region represents the northern extent of Central Asian mountain systems, creating unique biogeographic connections between Siberian and Mongolian species.
-The park protects critical habitat for the endangered snow leopard, with one of Russia's few breeding populations inhabiting these remote peaks.
-Argali sheep, the world's largest wild sheep species, navigate the precipitous slopes alongside ibex and other mountain ungulates.
+The park protects critical habitat for the endangered snow leopard, with an estimated 15–20 individuals inhabiting these remote peaks.
+[1] Argali sheep, the world's largest wild sheep species, navigate the precipitous slopes alongside Siberian ibex and other mountain ungulates.
 Archaeological sites reveal ancient pastoral cultures that herded livestock across these highlands for millennia.
-The park's extreme remoteness and challenging climate preserve wilderness qualities rare even in vast Russian protected area networks.

 Wildlife Ecosystems

-Saylugem National Park is renowned for its population of snow leopards, one of Russia's most endangered species.
-The park also provides habitat for other notable species including the Altai argali (mountain sheep), Siberian ibex, manul (Pallas's cat), and various birds of prey such as the golden eagle and lammergeier.
-The park serves as an important corridor for wildlife movement between Russia and Mongolia.
-The area supports significant populations of marmots, pikas, and various species of high-altitude birds adapted to the extreme mountain environment.
+Saylugem National Park is renowned for its population of snow leopards, with an estimated 15–20 individuals in the territory and another 50–60 in surrounding buffer areas.
+[1] The park also provides habitat for the Altai argali (mountain sheep), with cross-border populations of 500–550 individuals, Siberian ibex (approximately 3,200–3,700 in the park), manul (Pallas's cat), and various birds of prey such as the golden eagle and lammergeier.
+[1] The park serves as an important corridor for wildlife movement between Russia and Mongolia.
+The area supports significant populations of marmots, pikas, and various high-altitude bird species adapted to extreme mountain environments.

 Flora Ecosystems

-The park's vegetation varies with altitude, transitioning from mountain steppes at lower elevations to alpine meadows and tundra at higher elevations.
-The mountain steppes feature drought-resistant grasses and herbs, while the alpine zones support unique high-altitude plants adapted to extreme conditions.
-Notable species include edelweiss, various medicinal herbs, and cushion plants that have adapted to the harsh environment.
-The park contains over 500 plant species, including several that are endemic to the Altai region and listed in regional Red Books of endangered species.
+Scientists have documented 722 species of vascular plants in the park, belonging to 66 families and 232 genera, with 20 plant species classified as vulnerable in Russia.
+[1] The park's vegetation varies with altitude, transitioning from mountain steppes at lower elevations to alpine meadows and tundra at higher elevations.
+Mountain steppes feature drought-resistant grasses and herbs, while the alpine zones support unique high-altitude plants adapted to extreme conditions, including edelweiss, various medicinal herbs, and cushion plants.

 Geology

-The park is dominated by the Saylugem Mountain Range, part of the greater Altai Mountains system, with elevations ranging from 1,800 to 3,500 meters.
-The landscape features dramatic rocky peaks, glacial valleys, and high-altitude plateaus formed during the Alpine orogeny.
-The area's geology is characterized by metamorphic and igneous rocks, including schists and granites, with evidence of ancient glacial activity visible in the U-shaped valleys and moraines.
+The park is dominated by the Saylugem Mountain Range, part of the greater Altai Mountains system, with elevations ranging from 1,800 to 3,621 meters, reaching the highest point at 3,621 m on the ridge Tabagiyin-Their-Ula.
+[1] The landscape features dramatic rocky peaks, glacial valleys, and high-altitude plateaus formed during the Alpine orogeny.
+The area's geology is characterized by metamorphic and igneous rocks including schists and granites, with evidence of ancient glacial activity visible in the U-shaped valleys and moraines.
 Permafrost is present in many areas, influencing the local ecosystem and landscape formation.

 Climate And Weather

 Saylugem National Park experiences an extreme continental climate characterized by long, harsh winters and short, cool summers typical of high-altitude regions.
-Winter temperatures regularly drop below -30°C (-22°F), with heavy snowfall from October to April.
-Summers are brief, lasting from June to August, with average temperatures ranging from 10-15°C (50-59°F).
-The park's elevation and proximity to Mongolia result in strong winds throughout the year, particularly in winter months.
+Winter temperatures regularly drop below -30°C, with heavy snowfall from October to April.
+Summers are brief, lasting from June to August, with average temperatures ranging from 10–15°C. The park's elevation and proximity to Mongolia result in strong winds throughout the year.
 Weather conditions can change rapidly due to the mountainous terrain, and visitors should be prepared for sudden temperature drops even in summer.

 Human History